weavejester/brutha/README.md

 Unlike [Om][] and [Reagent][], Brutha is unopinionated on how you handle your application state.
 It doesn't include cursors or specialized atoms, instead relying on you to call a `mount` function with new state data.

-However, Brutha *is* opinionated on how to interface with React.
-Brutha components do not have their own state, and do not have access to the underlying React component object.
-While this may seem restrictive, it vastly simplifies the API without losing much functionality.
+This is useful when you want to manage your application state yourself.

 [om]: https://github.com/omcljs/om
 [reagent]: https://github.com/reagent-project/reagent